THEG77/FullForce-Aio-Tool/README.md

 ### Info
 - Discord interaction works via Discord Api and tokens
 - Multiple Sites are scrapped for gathering fresh proxies
+- Uses Selenium and Chrome Webdriver for automaion tasks

 ## Features
 * Joiner:   `Joins provided tokens into a server`